Securing women's lives: Preventing intimate partner homicide

 In mid 2017 we commenced the Australian Research Council funded project Securing women's lives: Preventing intimate partner homicide.
 Across the world, on average 137 women are killed by an intimate partner or family member every day.
 On average, one woman a week is murdered by her current or former partner in Australia.
 The project aims to better understand potential points of intervention prior to women being killed, and to use this knowledge to prevent future such homicides.
 The project also highlights and critiques the policy dichotomy in approaches to public terrorism and the ‘private terrorism’ of intimate partner violence.
 We are reviewing decade of intimate partner homicides (2007-2016) where the offender was male, focusing on circumstances of the killing, interactions of victim/survivors with services, criminal justice agencies and any information neighbours, friends and family may have had about threats or violence.
 We have collected information on more than two-hundred and fifty cases from around Australia and are in the process of analysing this data.
 Findings will be made available in scholarly and more accessible formats to better inform policy and practice.
 There are plans to make the data base available as a resource for researchers and policy makers in the future.

-There are a number of articles, books, opinion pieces, journalism, submissions and events linked to the project.
-These Include:
+There are a number of articles, books, opinion pieces, journalism, submissions and events linked to the project:

 Towards a Global Femicide Index: Counting the Costs (2020) Walklate, S., Fitz-Gibbon, K., McCulloch, J. & Maher, JM.
 London: Routledge.